Digging Up Delicacies

 Here’s the skinny on where to forage:

 Public lands: Visitors are asked not to forage for truffles in the Willamette National Forest, which stretches more than 100 miles along the western slopes of the Cascades Range.
 Visitors can forage in Oregon state forests—but some of that forestland is set aside for logging, so one shouldn’t forage without some direction from officials.
 Foraging is also allowed on BLM land, but requires a permit (which can be obtained by visiting the BLM’s Northwest Oregon District Office in Salem).
-Be sure to stay alert and
+Be sure to stay alert and cautious in the forest.

 Private lands: One should never forage for truffles on private property without the landowner’s permission.